copy/v86/Readme.md

 - Haiku boots after 30 minutes. r1alpha4 immediately reboots, the newest version compiled from source works.
 Requires settings the memory size to 128MB.

+You get some infos on the disk images here: https://github.com/copy/v86/tree/master/images

 How can I contribute?